Alibaba, Nio Stocks Surge: Hang Seng Index Today - Benzinga

-Shares of U.S.-listed Chinese companies were trading higher in Hong Kong on Wednesday morning, led by positive global cues.
+Shares of major U.S.-listed Chinese companies traded higher in Hong Kong on Tuesday morning as investors cheered better-than-expected economic data from the Asian nation.

-Major tech giants like Alibaba Group Holding BABA, JD.com Inc JD, Baidu Inc BIDU, and Tencent Holdings TCEHY gained at least 4% at press time.
+Chinese tech giants like Alibaba Group Holdings BABA, Baidu Inc BIDU, and JD.com JD gained as much as 5%, whereas Tencent Holdings TCEHY edged slightly higher.

-Among electric vehicle stocks, Nio Inc NIO, Li Auto Inc LI, and Xpeng Inc XPEV gained as much as 6%.
+In the electric vehicle segment, Nio Inc NIO led the rally with 13% gains, whereas Xpeng Inc XPEV and Li Auto Inc LI gained as much as 6%.

 |Stocks